 - Longer utensils and sharp knives should lay down flat on the top rack

-Sharp knives can become a hazard when faced up in the cutlery basket, which is why they may be best laid flat on the top rack.
+Sharp knives and forks can become a hazard when faced up in the cutlery basket, which is why they may be best laid flat on the top rack.
 It’s advised that you hand wash good kitchen knives to prevent damage, especially if they have wooden or laminated handles.

 Likewise, larger utensils such as spatulas or ladles can block the spray and interfere with the dishwasher’s features, so they should also be laid flat on the top rack.

-- Place any bowls, mugs and glasses on the top rack
+- Place any bowls, mugs, and glasses on the top rack

-The top rack is designed so that bowls, mugs and glasses can easily be slotted face down.
+The top rack is designed so that bowls, mugs, and glasses can easily be slotted face down.
 This allows the insides to be cleaned effectively, and it also means that they can drain well.

 The heat from the dishwasher could melt plastic if placed on the bottom rack, which is why it’s important to slot them onto the top shelf faced down.
-This also allows them to drain just like the bowls, mugs and glasses.
+This also allows them to drain just like the bowls, mugs, and glasses.

 - Fill the soap container with a detergent of your choice